jianglanwei/HDC-X/README.md

 python main.py --task {task_name}
 ```

-This will train and evaluate HD3C on your custom dataset.
+This will train and evaluate HDC-X on your custom dataset.

 ## 5. License